-7.2.15 Disturbance to Archaeological and Heritage resources
+7.3.9 Disturbance to Archaeological and Heritage resources

-There is a possibility of unveiling/discovering new archeological and/or cultural materials in the proposed project area.
-If such materials are found, the areas must be mapped, and coordinates
+There is a possibility of unveiling/discovering new archaeological and/or cultural materials in the proposed project area.
+If such materials are found, the areas must be mapped, and coordinates taken to establish "No-Go-Areas", due to their sensitivity; and must be documented.
+They may be protected either by fencing them off or demarcation for preservation purposes, or excluding them from any development.
+No exploration activities should be conducted near these recorded areas through the establishment of buffer zones.

 This impact can be rated as medium significance if there are no mitigation measures in place.
 Upon implementation of the necessary measures, the impact significance will be reduced to a lower rating.
-The impact is assessed in Table 18.
+The impact is assessed in Table 19.

-Table 18: Assessment of impacts of exploration on archaeology & heritage resources
+Table 19: Assessment of impacts of exploration on archaeology & heritage resources